betahat/website/content/authors/admin/_index.md

 I teach a variety of statistics courses in addition to courses like probability, linear algebra, and calculus.

-I am a big proponent of free and open source software, specifically R and linux.
+I am a big proponent of free and open source software, especially the statistical language R.

 My official department website is [here](https://www.ithaca.edu/faculty/mthomas7).